jaumcampos/YanFlandre/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yanflandre&label=Profile%20views&color=0e75b6&style=flat" alt="yanflandre" /> </p>

-- 🌱 About Me **I have a graduation in environmental engineer, but in the past few years i decided to be a developer!
+- 🌱 **Hi, my name is João, i'm from Brazil and i have a degree in environmental engineering, but in the past few years i decided to be a developer!
 I have a big passion for technology since i was a kid and i just love learning new things and solving problems!**

 - 📫 How to reach me **jp_felippe@hotmail.com**